maxgillett/s3_multipart/README.md

 ## Browser Compatibility

 The library is working on the latest version of IE, Firefox, Safari, and Chrome.
 Tests for over 100 browsers are currently being conducted.

+## What's New

+**0.0.9** - File type and size validations are now specified in the upload controller.
+Untested support for browsers that lack the FileBlob API.25

 ## To Do